Gambling Addiction

 Gambling addiction causes severe financial, emotional, social and sometimes physical problems for the gambler and their family.
 Coping with the negative consequences of gambling addiction can be overwhelming, leading to feelings of shame, guilt and hopelessness.

-If you or someone you know is talking about suicide, call the national suicide helpline number at 1-800-273-8255 or call the Minnesota Problem Gambling Helpline at 1-800-333-HOPE or text “HOPE” to 53342.
+If you or someone you know is thinking about suicide, call the national suicide helpline number at 1-800-273-8255, call the Minnesota Problem Gambling Helpline at 1-800-333-HOPE or text “HOPE” to 53342.

 Communication between and within families